hyadamhuang/MMBE_Multiphase_CTA/README.md

 # MMBE_Multiphase_CTA
 The MMBE bone-subtraction multiphase CT angiography project

-This project provides two publicallly available multiphase CTA datasets.
+This project provides two publically available multiphase CTA datasets.
 Each dataset consists with phases 0 and 1 scans [Ref 1].
-These datasets are provided to promote developing bone subtraction [Ref 2] technologies such as Matched Mask Bone Elimination (MMBE) [Ref 3].
+These datasets are provided to promote developing bone subtraction [Ref 2] technologies such as Matched Mask Bone Elimination (MMBE) [Ref 3] for improving CTA visualization and automated analysis.

 Codes for processing these datasets will be provided in the near future.